cshapard26/CoopShapWebsite/markdown/magnet-game/mg-devlog-2.md

 This also changes how forces interact in the game.
 In the real world, magnetic forces extend infinitely, but diminish quickly.
 In Magnet Game, they extend only for a certain number of discrete spaces.
 Small magnets only send attractive forces to cells in the four cardinal directions surrounding them.
 Large magnets have a 2 cell wide diamond of influence.

-In continuous space and time, you might expect something like this:
+In continuous space and time, you might expect something where the magnets rotate around a post, but stay together.
+Like this:

 Insert Gif 3 Here